Overview

 Motivation

-Recovering shape of a scene/object has always been an interesting question, especially with monocular setting.
+Recovering the shape of a scene/object has always been an interesting question, especially with monocular setting.
 The ability to use focal stack to acquire such information is even more interesting under certain scenarios, such as microscopy and photography.
-Most current approaches rely on learning prior from large dataset.
+Most current approaches rely on learning prior from large datasets.
 We, on the other hand, want to focus on a single scene and formulate this as an inverse rendering problem and learn a 3D representation of the scene/object, which allows us to not only recover the depth information but also re-render the scene/object with novel visual effects.

 Problem Statement